Skip to main content

 Researchers suggest that maintaining a clumping substrate for ease of cleaning while adding a carbon-based molecular trap provides a superior environmental profile for indoor spaces.

-Can I switch my cat from crystal cat litter to clumping cat litter?
+Can I mix crystal cat litter with clumping cat litter?